ICAMS/Kanapy/README.md

  - v6.2: Possibility of other geometries than ellipsoids as basic microstructure shapes
  - v6.3: Implementation of velocity-Verlet algorithm to integrate particle trajectories during packing
  - v6.4: Support of the [modular materials data schema](https://github.com/Ronakshoghi/MetadataSchema.git) for import and export of microstructures
- - v6.5: Switched from MTEX to Python ORIX library for EBSD import and analysis and generation of textures
+ - v6.5: Switched to orix library for EBSD import and analysis and generation of textures to have a pure Python code.
+The MTEX backend is still available with [Kanapy-mtex](https://github.com/ICAMS/kanapy-mtex.git).

 ## Licenses